TeklabsDigital/TekTag/README.md

-# **TekTag: The Open Source Biosensor**
+# **TekTag™ - The Open Source Biosensor**

-**TekTag** is a cutting-edge biosensor for telehealth, patient monitoring, fall detection, dementia geofencing, and cardiograms.
+**TekTag™** is a cutting-edge biosensor for telehealth, patient monitoring, fall detection, dementia geofencing, and cardiograms.
 This repository houses all the necessary files and resources to understand, modify, and contribute to this innovative project.

 ![TekTag Front](https://github.com/TeklabsDigital/TekTag/blob/main/images/tektag-front.png)